dfe-analytical-services/explore-education-statistics/tests/playwright-tests/README.md

 # Installation

-Step 1: Navigate to 'Playwright-tests' folder
+1. Navigate to 'Playwright-tests' folder
-Step 2: Ensure the NodeJS version is above 14 from the command prompt.
+1. Ensure the NodeJS version is above 14 from the command prompt.

+        ```bash
            node -v
+        ```
-Step 3:Launch the VS code
+1. Launch the VS code
-Step 4:Navigate to the EXTENSIONS section and type "Playwright".
+1. Navigate to the EXTENSIONS section and type "Playwright".
 There are multiple options available.
 Select the "Playwright Test for VS Code by Microsoft option".
-Step 6: Click Install.
+1. Click Install.
-Step 7: Press CTRL + SHIFT + P to open the command panel and type "install Playwright".
+1. Press CTRL + SHIFT + P to open the command panel and type "install Playwright".
-Step 8: Enable the Chromium, Firefox, and WebKit checkboxes, as Playwright supports all browser engines.
+1. Enable the Chromium, Firefox, and WebKit checkboxes, as Playwright supports all browser engines.
-Step 9: Click Okay.
+1. Click Okay.

-**Alternatively you can also install the playwright using following command.** pnpm:pnpm create playwright
+**Alternatively you can also install the playwright using following command.**

+    ```bash
+       pnpm create playwright
+    ```

-Step 1: Choose between TypeScript or JavaScript (default is TypeScript) Step 2: Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project) Step 3: Add a GitHub Actions workflow to easily run tests on CI Step 4: Install Playwright browsers (default is true)
+1. Choose between TypeScript or JavaScript (default is TypeScript)
+1. Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project)
+1. Add a GitHub Actions workflow to easily run tests on CI
+1. Install Playwright browsers (default is true)

 Please visit the following URL for more information https://playwright.dev/docs/intro#installing-playwright